What Are Your Chances of Project Success? [From the Archives - First Published in 2003]

 Executive Management Support

-• Project team have a stake as well?
+• Does the project team have a stake as well?

 ___ total items with a “Yes” x 3.2 = ___.